-Status of training for purchased equipment;
+Status of training for purchased equipment:

-Status and number of response trainings conducted to include number trained;
+Status and number of response trainings conducted to include number trained:

 Status and number of exercises;

 Status of planning activity;

 Anticipated projected completion;

 Difficulties encountered in completing projects;

 Agency NIMS/ICS compliance documentation;

 Equal Employment Opportunity (EEO Status);

 Procurement Policy

-FDEM may request additional monitoring/information if the activity, or lack there of, generates questions from the region, the sponsoring agency or FDEM leadership.
+FDEM may request additional monitoring/information of the activity, or lack thereof, generates questions from the region, the sponsoring agency or FDEM leadership.
 The method of gathering this information will be determined on a case-by-case basis.

 Desk monitoring is an on-going process.
-Sub-recipients will be required to participate in desk top monitoring on an annual basis and as determined by the FDEM.
-This contact will provide an opportunity to identify the need for technical assistance (TA) and/or a site visit if the FDEM determines that a sub-recipient is having difficulty completing their project.
+Sub-Recipients will be required to participate in desk top monitoring as determined by FDEM.
+This contact will provide an opportunity to identify the need for technical assistance (TA) and/or a site visit if FDEM determines that a Sub-Recipient is having difficulty completing their project.

 As difficulties/deficiencies are identified, the respective region or sponsoring agency will be notified by the program office via email.
-Information will include the grant sub-recipient agency name, year and project description and the nature of the issue in question.
+Information will include the grant Sub-Recipient agency name, year and project description and the nature of the issue in question.
 Many of the issues that arise may be resolved at the regional or sponsoring agency level.
-Issues that require further TA will be referred to the FDEM for assistance.
+Issues that require further TA will be referred to FDEM for assistance.
 Examples of TA include but are not limited to:

-- ♣Equipment selection or available vendors
+- Equipment selection or available vendors

-- ♣Eligibility of items or services
+- Eligibility of items or services

-- ♣Coordination and partnership with other agencies within or outside the region or discipline
+- Coordination and partnership with other agencies within or outside the region or discipline

 - Record Keeping

-- Reporting Requirements - ♣Documentation in support of a Request for Reimbursement
+- Reporting Requirements

+- Documentation in support of a Request for Reimbursement

-On-Site Monitoring will be conducted by the FDEM or designated personnel.
-On-site Monitoring visits will be scheduled in advance with the sub-recipient agency POC designated in the grant agreement.
+On-Site Monitoring will be conducted by FDEM or designated personnel.
+On-site Monitoring visits will be scheduled in advance with the Sub-Recipient agency POC designated in the grant agreement.

-The FDEM will also conduct coordinated financial and grant file monitoring.
-These monitoring visits will be coordinated with the capability review visits.
+FDEM will also conduct coordinated financial and grant file monitoring.
 Subject matter experts from other agencies within the region or state may be called upon to assist in the form of a peer review as needed.